michimoser/bp4dsm.github.io/bp.md

 There should be a clear mapping of the language concepts to the concepts of relevant target representations.
 It should be understandable and traceable how language concepts transform into target representations.
 ID-25
 ##Turn API into DSL
-Turn an exisiting API into a DSL.
-If necessary, add a user-friendly notation to an exisiting API.
+Turn an existing API into a DSL.
+If necessary, add a user-friendly notation to an existing API.
 This practice somehow contradicts with <a href=#49>a library is not a language</a>.

 ID-26
 ##Strive for 80% solution